Where are these Noughties bands now?

 18 January 2021, 14:20 | Updated: 18 January 2021, 14:57

 Find out what happened to the The Ting Tings, The Pigeon Detectives, Hard Fi and more.

 The Staines indie rockers led by Richard Archer were popular in 2005 with their debut album Stars Of CCTV, which spawned the floor-fillers Cash Machine and Living For The Weekend.
 They followed it up with Once Upon A Time In The West (2007) and Killer Sounds (2011), before issuing a "Best Of" in 2014.
 Since then, the group have been, in their own words, "hiatusing", with Archer working with another band SOAP, and in April 2020, with the collective OffWorld, who released the track Burnt Out Star.
-He told the NME this year that Hard-Fi have "unfinished business".
+However, he did tell NME that Hard-Fi have "unfinished business".
+Watch this space.